pastoriomarco/manymove/manymove_cpp_trees/tutorials/tutorial_01.md

 ---

 Here we go, the tree is now complete!
+You can run the launch command again and see the scene load.
+Pressing `START`, `STOP` and `RESET` buttons now have the intended behavior.

 As you see, after preparing the snippets correctly you can handle the logic of the tree with a very limited number of lines of code.
 The resulting tree looks like this:

 ![CompleteTree](./media/complete_tree_tutorial_01.png)